Who is Horizon West Transmission?

 NextEra Energy Transmission subsidiaries own and operate high-voltage transmission assets in 10 states and Canada.
 The company’s investments are critical to improving the efficiency and reliability of the electric grid.

 CAISO is the non-profit, independent system operator responsible for maintaining the reliability of the electric grid, planning for new transmission lines and operating the wholesale energy market in California and a small portion of Nevada.
-The North Gila – Imperial Valley #2 project was included in the CAISO’s 2022-2023 Transmission Plan.
+A new approximately 80-mile, 500-kV transmission line was included in the CAISO’s 2022-2023 Transmission Plan.

 What is your role in this project?